-I may not have gone where I intended to go, but I think I have ended up where I needed to be.
-(Douglas Adams, author of The Hitchhikers’ Guide to the Galaxy)
+‘I may not have gone where I intended to go, but I think I have ended up where I needed to be.'(Douglas Adams, author of The Hitchhikers’ Guide to the Galaxy)

-I’m not sure if the publisher requires one but I thought I’d write the back cover blurb as a bit of a self indulgent exercise.
+I’m not sure if the publisher requires one, but I thought I’d write the back cover blurb as a bit of a self-indulgent exercise.
 They say don’t judge a book by its cover, but they don’t say anything about the back cover:

-“In a home that is 50% love, 50% abuse and a 100% religious a child is born*.
-Angelus Tama is the 13th child of 17.
+‘In a home that is 50 percent love, 50 percent abuse and 100 percent religious, a child is born*.
+Angelus Tama is the thirteenth child of seventeen.
 His father is a High Priest in The Church.
 He’s not really sure which of the women is his mother.
 In a way they all are.

 Follow his journey as he hits the Real World.
 Or at least the most commonly accepted delusion known as the Real World.
 He’ll discover that there are laws that can be broken and Laws that you can only break yourself against.
 Oh, he’ll also try to kill himself.

 Sex, psychiatric wards, writers’ groups and alcohol abuse.
-This book’s got it all.**”
+This book’s got it all.**

-As for the cover which you are not supposed to judge the book by, I’ve found someone to do that too.
-My High School friend has a sister, Angela Vink, who is an amazing graphic artist.
+As for the cover, which you are not supposed to judge the book by, I’ve found someone to do that too.
+My high school friend has a sister, Angela Vink, who is an amazing graphic artist.

 Things are falling into place, and hopefully, not apart.
 And I’ve saved the best news for last: I finally have a title.
-Get ready for it: “Goldilocks & the Three Episodes”.
+Get ready for it: Goldilocks & the Three Episodes.
 Available in all good bookstores.***

 ***Assuming the author meets his deadline.